-When I first started editing Wikipedia it didn’t take me long to figure out not everyone on the website plays nice (or fair).
-It happened quite quickly and still does with newer editors to the site.
-People are often met with harsh tones and berating due to Wikipedia’s toxic editing environment.
+When I first started editing Wikipedia, it didn’t take me long to figure out not everyone is welcome on the site.
+You find out quickly that there are biased editors on Wikipedia that don’t like new people coming in with an opinion.
+New editors are often met with harsh tones and berating due to Wikipedia’s toxic editing environment.

 Clients often contact me and say they are having a difficult time with a particular editor.
-And, despite following Wikipedia guidelines, the editor continues to remove content that has been added to an article.
+And, despite following Wikipedia guidelines, that editor continues to add or remove content contrary to those guidelines.

 So how are some editors allowed to get away with violating rules while others are not?

 According to Wikipedia, an unblockable is an editor who does something in violation of Wikipedia rules, gets blocked for it, and then gets unblocked by an admin quickly; with little, if any, admonition.

 The unblocking admin often admits that the user violated the rules, but that their contribution to the site outweighs their violation.

 So basically, an experienced editor who is liked by the community becomes almost immune to being blocked for their behavior.
 This is dangerous because they often edit in contentious articles and chase away other editors because they don’t agree with their point of view.

 These administrators can be considered toxic editors themselves as they often turn their back on bad behavior.